CoffeeMan240/GitHubAudioPlayer/README.md

 # GitHubAudioPlayer
+(Note: You do not need to fork the project in order to play your music files as it downloads them from a seperete repo.)
 Play your audio files online and have background music on Quest
 This is a lightweight audio player for web platforms, as well as playing backgound music on quest 2.
 Features: